erikwaskiewicz/somatic_db_prototype/docs/user_guide/options.md

-# The SVD options page
+# SVD user guide - Options page

 ## How to access